 Recording genetic data such as maternal parentage, reproductive efficiency & growth rates

-Following extensive R&D at CQUniversity, DataMuster has been deployed on working cattle stations since 2018.
-With a strong interest in the technology, we are working hard at expanding uptake and are looking for innovative producers like you to join our agtech trials - follow the links below on how you can get started.
+Following extensive R&D at CQUniversity, the DataMuster research system has been deployed on working cattle stations since 2018.
+With a strong interest in the technology, we are looking to increase participation in the stud sector as we explore how ALMS data can become BREEDPLAN compliant.
+If you are an innovative seedstock producer interested in joining our agtech research trials - follow the links below on how you can get started.

 "With a fully integrated DataMuster system, graziers can monitor their property, and individual animals' performance all in real time from the homestead.